Frequently Asked QuestionsWHAT IS THE APPLICATION PROCESS LIKE?

 WHAT WILL KUOW LOOK LIKE POST PANDEMIC?

-The University of Washington returned to in-person work in September.
-KUOW plans to return to a hybrid model of in-person and remote work, starting in November.
+The University of Washington and KUOW returned to hybrid in-person/remote work in fall 2021.
 Most employees will work on-site 2-3 days per week, depending on job function.
-At this time, we are requiring masks be worn at all times by employees while indoors.
+At this time, masks are not required on-site but are strongly encouraged.
 University of Washington also requires all employees be fully vaccinated against Covid-19.

 WHERE CAN I LEARN MORE ABOUT KUOW'S POLICIES, PROCEDURES, ETC.?

 Visit our About Page for links to our ethics policy, firewall policy, racial equity initiatives and other public reports.

 // SMART SPEAKER "PLAY KUOW"